Entire home

 Cedar

-Cedar is home to this holiday home.
+Located in Cedar, this cottage is in a rural area and on the waterfront.
 Shoppers can check out Front Street, while everyone can enjoy the natural beauty of Sleeping Bear Dunes National Lakeshore and Traverse City Beach.
-Burnett Park and Great Lakes Children's Museum are also worth visiting.
+Jacob's Corn Maze and Burnett Park are also worth visiting.
+With kayaking, power boating and fishing nearby, you'll find plenty of adventures in the water.

 Cedar, MI